larsbs/graysql-orm-loader/README.md

 #### `parseModelAssociations(modelName)` ####
 > Returns the parsed associations of the model indicated with `modelName`
 > argument.
-ONly the associations are parsed here, ignore the properties.
+Only the associations are parsed here, ignore the properties.
 > The returned associations object should be an object with keys as the names of [GraysQL Types](http://github.com/larsbs/graysql#Type) fields, and the value as the fields.

 * **Parameters**